chaseruskin/legoHDL/ROADMAP.md

 - [ ] keep a extra file of the market urls to note when one changes through manual edit if it is still a valid remote

-- [ ] if an already existing profile's .prfl file gets changed, then needs to move to temp directory and have its folder renamed on next legohdl call
+- [ ] #5. if an already existing profile's .prfl file gets changed, then needs to move to temp directory and have its folder renamed on next legohdl call.

+- [ ] ? #5-1. if an already existing market's .mrkt file gets changed, then move to temp dir and have its folder renamed on next legohdl call.
+Have all blocks that referenced the old market to now reference the correct market in their block.lock?

 - [ ] if a user explicitly defines an architecture to use for an instance, only read that architecture?